premchowdhry/arm11-project/README.md

 See `programs` for the Part III GPIO program.
 This can be assembled using `assemble` from `src`.
 It has been emulated and tested on the Raspberry Pi and works as intended.

 ## Extension: 7-Segment LED Display

+See `extension.c` in `programs` which contains main functionality of the Rapsberry Pi LED extension.